 Method and Style:

 In the ‘70’s and 80’s, when I was starting out, some technicians (including myself) felt they could do better than the downweight-only method of weighoff.
 I would choose a series of upweights, starting with the least that was viable in the bass (20g was my minimum) and rising to the most I could get away with in the high treble (generally 25g – other specs being optimized).
-With sufficient friction in the system, I still find this to be the useful upweight range (although my 20-25g might be someone else’s 21-26g or even 22-27g as I use quite a positive speed of key/hammer response with no action bumping).
+With sufficient friction in the system, I still find this to be the useful upweight range (although my 20-25g might be someone else’s 21-26g or higher, as I use quite a positive speed of key/hammer response with no action bumping).

 I would then select a series of downweights ranging in grams from mid-50’s to mid-40’s, and I would plot out an arbitrary pattern to switch in lighter downweights and heavier upweights as I proceeded from bass to treble.
 I applied first downweight then upweight and tried key weights on the keys until down and up speeds matched.
-This worked well (and was more precise than the traditional approach) but contributions from two people significantly improved both result continuity and speed of execution.
+This worked well (and was more precise than the traditional approach) but contributions from two people significantly improved both results and speed of execution.

 The Grandwork Weighoff Kit supports two common styles of weighoff with this method.
-The first works for pianos with a consistent downweight, often around 50g.
+The first works for pianos with a consistent downweight (often around 50g).
 In this style, the pairing weight decreases 1g for every 1g rise in upweight (20g upweight + 30g pairing weight = 50g downweight, 21g upweight + 29g pairing weight = 50g downweight, and so forth).

 Working from bass to treble, one style produces the same downweight throughout, while the other offers incrementally lower downweights.
-But the key is that both styles feature incrementally rising upweights, a consistency lacking in traditional weighoff.
+But the key is that both styles feature incrementally rising upweights, a consistency lacking in the traditional weighoff.
 And for ease of execution, you don't have to plot switches in downweight and upweight, just use the pair that gives the easiest-to-read symptoms.
 They will automatically produce a consistent transition from bass to treble.

 Caveat.
 The installation of a key weight won’t work if there is one in the way.
-Assess the overall add/subtract trend your regulating will induce and pre-remove key weights as needed.
+Assess the overall add/subtract trend that your regulating will induce and pre-remove key weights as needed.
 Drill out holes with an oversized bit (9/16” works well) and plug with a wooden bung.
-Consider selling your customer on the removal of all lead key weights from the keys.
-9/16” copper key weights weigh about the same as 1/2" lead key weights, so you can remove the lead, drill out the hole, and install copper without materially changing the original weighoff.
-Similarly, a 1/2" copper key weight is close in weight to a 3/8” lead key weight.
+New bungs and key weights in the blacked areas of sharps should be painted black when done.
+Strategic pre-removal is time-consuming, but it makes weighing off easier and more accurate.

 Another notable approach to weighoff comes from Ed McMorrow.
 As part of his Light Hammer Tone Regulation system, Ed way reduces strikeweight and removes all key weights from the keys, way reducing inertia in the system.
-The resulting 70g or so low bass downweight feels responsive rather than heavy and the lack of key weights really helps the player in fortissimo playing.
+The resulting 70g plus low bass downweight reportedly feels responsive rather than heavy and the lack of key weights really helps the player in fortissimo playing.
 He applies this exclusively to Steinway pianos but suggests a version of this method is worth considering for any grand piano.